Seven Dwarfs: Additional appearances

 The following is a list of names of the Seven Dwarfs from various adaptations of the Snow White story.
 Some adaptations do not name the dwarfs, have seven non-dwarfs (such as the seven Leafe Knights in the anime Prétear - The New Legend of Snow White) or omit them altogether (as in the 1998 opera Schneewittchen).

-Additional mentions
+Modern music

+David Bowie's "Little Wonder" on the Earthling (1997) album lists the individual names of the dwarves.

+The music video for the 2001 single "Sonne" by German rock band Rammstein is a parody of Snow White and the Seven Dwarfs, depicting the band members as the Seven Dwarfs mining gold for Snow White.

-Taylor Swift mentions the seven dwarves in her song "The Best Day", a track about her childhood.
+Taylor Swift mentions both Snow White and the seven dwarves in her song "The Best Day", a track about her mother.